Skip to main content

 Guide to Visual Abstracts

-Once your work has been accepted for publication, the Annals editorial team will invite you to submit an optional visual abstract.
-A visual abstract is a one-image teaser for your paper.
-The goal of a visual abstract is to convey the key takeaways of your work clearly and succinctly using visual imagery and concise texts.
+A visual abstract is a one-image teaser for your paper, designed to be share on social media.
+The goal of a visual abstract is to convey the key takeaways of your work clearly and succinctly using visual imagery and concise text.

-This medium is increasingly used by scholars, and publishers as a gateway to research, allowing potential readers to browse and decide to take a deeper dive into your work.
-A quick look at #VisualAbstract on Twitter or at the Annals examples below will give you a feel for a range of approaches and disciplines adopting visual abstracts.
+This medium is increasingly used by scholars, and publishers as a gateway to research, allowing readers to consider taking a deeper dive into your work.
+A quick look at #VisualAbstract on Twitter will give you a feel for how others present their research in this format.

 Image Specifications

-Image Dimensions: The most Twitter-friendly dimensions is currently at least 1200 x 675 px, with a 16:9 aspect ratio.
+Image Dimensions: The most Twitter-friendly dimensions are currently at least 1200 x 675 px, with a 16:9 aspect ratio.

 File Type: For the working file, submit your Illustrator (.ai), Powerpoint (.ppt or .pptx), Canva (Shared URL), or other editable file.
 For final image, submit a high resolution (300 dpi) TIFF file if possible.
 PNG is okay too.